isabella232/docs-40/developer/streaming/README.md

 consume messages in the future, need to come consume at their own pace, or need all messages, then at-least-once semantics (NATS streaming) makes sense.
-If observation needs to be realtime and the most recent message is the most important, the use _At-Most-Once_ delivery semantics with core NATS.
+If observation needs to be realtime and the most recent message is the most important, use _At-Most-Once_ delivery semantics with core NATS.

 Just be aware that using an a least once guarantee is the facet of messaging with the highest cost in terms of compute and storage.
 The NATS Maintainers highly recommend a strategy of defaulting to core NATS using a service pattern (request/reply)